rustechIT/gravContainerized/README.md

 Phase 2: Configure Kubernetes as the Docker orchestrator for cloud deployment and autoscaling (and industry standard security configuration).

 ## Project Status
 So far I have all the configurations ready for the initial server deployment (as many security configurations are implemented as is practical).
 I just tested configurations for mounted volumes for persistent storage; need to perfect it.
+I actually just forked the official repository so going to see if I can transition this repo to that fork so it's all in one neat place, if not I'll maintain this.